Docker

 Advanced configuration

-The docker-compose.yml file also contain the MySQL database and Mail environment variables.
-Since these variables are defined globally inside the container, they don't need to be redefined inside .env file.
+The docker-compose.yml file also contains the MySQL database and Mail environment variables.
+Since these variables are defined globally inside the container, they don't need to be redefined inside the .env file.

 If you have two instances of UserFrosting on your computer, they will share the same config.
 This means a couple of things: